-The best way to visit Gimsøy island is to drive there with a private car.
-Taking a Lofoten road trip is definitely something you must engage in when in the Islands and Gimsøy definitely should be on your list.
+The best way to visit Gimsøy Island is to drive there in a private car.
+Taking a Lofoten road trip is something you must engage in when in the Islands and Gimsøy definitely should be on your list.

 What to Bring on a Lofoten Horseback Riding Tour

 Fortunately, Hov Gård has pretty much everything you need.
 During the winter months, they have insulated jackets and pants that will easily slide on top of your regular clothing.